“An explosion is set for Baldwin City.”

 Historical tours of the Baldwin City area are to feature the Black Jack Battlefield and cabin as well as the Baker Old Castle and Quayle Bible exhibit.

 Many high school graduating classes plan their reunions this weekend, so it’s traditionally a homecoming event as well.

-Sunday will feature gospel music in the Music Tent.
-A non-competitive fitness walk has again been scheduled from 10 o’clock to 5 o’clock.
+A non-competitive fitness Volkswalk touring the area’s scenic and historical sites has again been scheduled on Sunday from 10 o’clock to 5 o’clock.

 Details are available at www.mapleleaffestival.com.